TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA

 \section{Introduction}

-Large Language Models (LLMs) \citep{brown2020languagemodelsfewshotlearners,vaswani2023attentionneed}, have made significant progress in many real-world applications, including chatbots \citep{openai2024gpt4technicalreport}, search engines \citep{xiong2024searchengineservicesmeet}, and coding assistants \citep{rozière2024codellamaopenfoundation}.
+Large Language Models (LLMs) \citep{brown2020languagemodelsfewshotlearners,vaswani2023attentionneed} have made significant progress in many real-world applications, including chatbots \citep{openai2024gpt4technicalreport}, search engines \citep{xiong2024searchengineservicesmeet}, and coding assistants \citep{rozière2024codellamaopenfoundation}.
 While fine-tuning LLMs has been demonstrated to be a promising way to improve performance on downstream tasks, it incurs substantial computational and storage costs.
-Parameter-Efficient Fine-Tuning (PEFT) \citep{houlsby2019parameterefficient} methods such as LoRA \citep{hu2021loralowrankadaptationlarge} alleviate this burden by updating only a small subset of parameters while keeping the base model frozen.
-However, PEFT’s adapted parameters are dependent to the base model and cannot be transferred across different models.
+To alleviate this, Parameter-Efficient Fine-Tuning (PEFT) \citep{houlsby2019parameterefficient} methods such as LoRA \citep{hu2021loralowrankadaptationlarge} update only a small subset of parameters while keeping the base model frozen.
+However, PEFT’s adapted parameters are dependent to the base model and thus cannot be transferred across different models.
 This limitation is increasingly critical given the rapid release of new LLMs and the growing diversity of available models.\looseness=-1

-One considerable approach to mitigate this limitation is through Knowledge distillation (KD) \citep{hinton2015distilling, azimi2024kd}, which transfers the knowledge embedded in a source model’s PEFT adapters to a target model with new PEFT adapters by aligning the target’s output distributions with those of the source.
+One potential approach to mitigate this limitation is Knowledge distillation (KD) \citep{hinton2015distilling, azimi2024kd}, which transfers the knowledge embedded in a source model’s PEFT adapters to a target model with new PEFT adapters by aligning the target’s output distributions with those of the source.
 However, KD is inherently data-dependent, typically requiring access to training data from target downstream tasks \citep{nayak2019zero, liu2024small}, which is often unavailable or costly to obtain.
-To address this limitation, TransLoRA \citep{wang2024textit} has recently proposed using synthetic data by leveraging the data synthesis capabilities of recent LLMs \citep{wang2023self, kim2025evaluating}.
+To address this limitation, TransLoRA \citep{wang2024textit} has recently proposed to use synthetic data, leveraging the data synthesis capabilities of recent LLMs \citep{wang2023self, kim2025evaluating}.
 This approach enables the target model to acquire domain knowledge without direct access to the original dataset.
 Nevertheless, TransLoRA requires training an additional discriminator model to filter low-quality synthetic data, which inevitably introduces extra complexity and computational overhead.
 Furthermore, it primarily emphasizes the role of synthetic data, paying less attention to \textit{how the knowledge transfer process itself should be designed}.